PierreVincent/discovery-demo-color/README.md

 You can start use your own Zookeeper, or simply start it in container (and expose it to the host on port 2181):

 ```
-CID=$(docker run -d -p 2181:2181 jplock/zookeeper)
+docker run -d --name=zookeeper -p 2181:2181 jplock/zookeeper
-docker inspect $CID
 ```

 ### Start the Color UI Service

 ```
-docker run -d -e ZK_HOSTS=<ZK_IPADDRESS>:2181 -p 80:80 pierrevincent/discovery-demo-color-ui-service
+docker run -d -e ZK_HOSTS=<ZK_HOST>:2181 -p 80:80 pierrevincent/discovery-demo-color-ui-service
 ```

+Replace <ZH_HOST> with your Docker Host IP.
+If you're using docker-machine on MacOS it's likely to be 192.168.99.100.
+If you're on Linux, then simply use 127.0.0.1.
+You can also find the IP Address of the Zookeeper container by inspecting the container directly with ```docker inspect --format '{{ .NetworkSettings.IPAddress }}' zookeeper```.

-You should then be able to access the Color UI on http://192.168.59.103.
+You should then be able to access the Color UI on http://192.168.99.100 (or http://127.0.0.1 on Linux).
 The page should display that there is no color available, since there is no Color Service available yet.

-Note: 192.168.59.103 is the default IP for the Docker Host if you are using boot2docker.
-You might have to replace it with your own in the ```docker run``` command.

 ### Start the Color Service

 ```
-docker run -d -e ZK_HOSTS=<ZK_IPADDRESS>:2181 pierrevincent/discovery-demo-color-service
+docker run -d -e ZK_HOSTS=<ZK_HOST>:2181 pierrevincent/discovery-demo-color-service
 ```

-You should then start seeing a color appearing on the Color UI in your browser on http://192.168.59.103
+You should then start seeing a color appearing on the Color UI in your browser (started in previous section).

 ### Play around